Food allergies – The often long path to diagnosis

 Test reactions can only provide clues and do not reflect the true extent of an allergy.
 Drugs such as antihistamines, sleeping pills or cortisone can dampen the reaction.
 Irritated skin, on the other hand, can cause a particularly strong test result even if the allergic reaction is only weak in everyday life.
 In addition, fever, infections, and alcohol consumption can falsify test results.

 This testing is further complicated by the fact that a prick test does not exist for all food allergens.
 If, for example, a pepper allergy is suspected, no such testing liquid is available.
 In this case, the allergist could carry out a prick-to-prick test.
-He first pricks the food which is suspected of triggering the allergy (for example, into a pepper) and then into the skin of the patient.
+He first pricks the food which is suspected of triggering the allergy (for example, into a pepper) and then into the skin.

 Only half of all positive test results match the symptoms